In the wake of a spate of delicious looking carp belly salad pics on Facebook, Outdoorstype takes a closer look at carp in the Murray River.

 Carp are easy to catch

 Bait fishing on the Murray River means the fish generally hook themselves.
 You won’t have to rely on messing around with finicky bites when fishing for carp with bait.
-I usually wait for two or three hits on the bait (rings on the bell) and strikes on the next one.
-What is interesting is that carp will sometimes take your bait and then just stay still.
-Thinking nothing’s happened for a while, you check your bait and find you’ve hooked a large carp.
+I usually wait for two or three hits on the bait (rings on the bell) and strike on the next tug to make sure they’re hooked.
+Sometimes, carp will take your bait and then just stay still.
+Thinking nothing’s happened for a while, you check your bait, and only then find you’ve hooked a large carp.

 What do you do with carp when you’ve caught them?